3grasses/ml-dl-projects/README.md

 In this project, two Non-negative Matrix Factorization (NMF) algorithms, **$L_2$-norm based NMF and $L_{2, 1}$-norm based NMF** [[2]](#2), were implemented to reconstruct face images.
 The datasets used for training are ORL [[3]](#3) and Extended YaleB dataset [[4]](#4).
 In addition, to test the robustness of the proposed algorithms, two different types of noise, random additional noise and block-occlusion noises, were added to the images to simulate data corruption.
 The performance of the algorithms was evaluated and compared in terms of various metrics, including relative rconstruction error, average accuracy, and normalized mutual information (NMI).
 Definition of each of these metrics can be found in the corresponding code file.

-The result shows that both NMF algorithms performed well on image reconstruction except for fixing the noise pattern.
-Overall, $L_2$-norm NMF has slightly better performance regardless of the metrics used, while $L_{2, 1}$-norm based NMF is more robust when block-occlusion noise was applied.
-However, the computational time of the $L_{2, 1}$-norm NMF is significantly longer than $L_2$-norm NMF.

 ## Label-noise Learning with Transition Matrix for Image Classification

 *Collaborator: Ke Wang, Zijie Zhao*

-This project aims to consturct a image classifier under label noise.
-Three corrupted datasets with various flip rate of class-conditional label noise were used.
+This project aims to consturct models robust to the appearance of label noise for image classification task.
+Three corrupted datasets with various flip rates of class-conditional label noise were used.
 The flip rate of the first two datasets were known, but the one for the last dataset was not.
-Hence, two methods, which are anchor point assumption and dual-T estimator [[5]](#5), were applied to estimate the transition matrix between correct and noisy labels.
-The robustness of the two estimation methods were evaluate and compared by mean squared error by apply them to the known transtion matrics in the first two datasets.
-Three neural models, including FFNN, CNN, and ResNet, were then trained to handle classification tasks by applying known or estimated transition matirx.
+Hence, two methods, which are **anchor point assumption and dual-T estimator** [[5]](#5), were applied to estimate the transition matrix between the correct and noisy labels.
+The robustness of the two estimation methods were evaluated and compared in terms of mean square error by applying them to the the first two datasets with known matrices, respectively.
+After that, three neural-based models, including FFNN, CNN, and ResNet, were then trained to perform classification task by utilizing the known or estimated transition matrix to infer the clean class posterior.

-The result shows that both methods could reach a high accuracy on transition matrix estimation.
-However, the model perforamnce decreses as the flip rate increases or the complexity of the images increases, e.g., transefer from gray scale to color scale images.

 ## Reference